karlseguin/thirdlaw/readme.md

 - `out`: expected stdout text (defaults to ignoring any output)

 ## actions
-Actions are invoked when a check fails.
-Actions are run as invoked in a blocking manner.
-As a general rule, you'll want your actions to invoke scripts with launch whatever process has failed as a daemon.
-All actions accept the following configurations:
+Actions are invoked when a check fails

 - `retries`: how many times to retry the action should it fail (defaults to 0)
 - `delay`: how long to wait, in seconds, between failed retries (detauls to 1)